sdziallas/comp55/docs/labs/13-Refact.md

 (add or subtract).
-Another part of making functions is not just to refactor the code, but to make the functions usable to people in the future and reduce the amount of errors that you could get while making it easy for your teammates to use.
+Another part of making functions is not just to refactor the code, but to make the functions usable to people in the future and reduce the number of errors that you could get while making it easy for your teammates to use.

 ❤️